Close Menu

 TEMPORARY SSI PAYMENTS

-Presumptive disability SSI payments can last for up to six months.
+Presumptive SSI payments can last for up to six months.
 As soon as the SSA reaches a final decision about your disability claim, the presumptive payment will stop.
-Even if the SSA has not made a decision within six months, the presumptive disability payments will end.
+Even if the SSA has not made a decision within six months, the presumptive payments will end.
 If the SSA denies your SSI claim, then you are not responsible for paying this particular type of benefit back.

 PRESUMPTIVE DISABILITY EXAMPLES – SSI ONLY